rrutaa/cmspilot/README.md

-# CMS RAG Assistant
+# CMS Pilot

-This project is a Retrieval-Augmented Generation (RAG) pipeline that uses Ollama, ChromaDB, and LangChain to answer questions about CMS Python analysis code using hint files (code, variables, common errors).
+This project is a Retrieval-Augmented Generation (RAG) pipeline that uses Ollama, ChromaDB, and LangChain to generate CMS analysis code using hint files (code, variables, common errors).

 ## Features
 - Loads and chunks hint files (`.md`).